The Foodbank of Southern California

 The Foodbank is located in the warehouse district of Long Beach, adjacent to the 710 freeway.
 The facility was originally a creamery built in 1912 to process cow and goat milk and cheese products in order to feed the community’s growing population.

 In 1975 The Foodbank obtained its warehouse and offices, and has continuously refurbished the site to provide safe, effective, and efficient operations.
-Major improvements over the last 48 years include:
+Major improvements over the last half of a century include:

 • cold storage expansion